 - Patient and caregiver education and preparation upon hospital discharge; and

 - Evidence-based guidelines for clinical care incorporated into daily practice

-The Joint Commission offers this two-year advanced-level certification in several clinical or procedural areas, with the OSUCCC – James being the first institution in the country to gain certification for sickle cell disease.
+The Joint Commission offers this two-year, advanced-level certification in several clinical or procedural areas, with the OSUCCC – James being one of only a few institutions in the country to gain certification for sickle cell disease.

 Benefits of certification include improved quality of patient care via reduced variation in clinical processes, objective assessment of clinical excellence, an established culture of excellence and increased community confidence in the provided services.